Skip to main content

 Once the adjustment events are modified as required, reapply changes using sloctl budgetadjustments events update or the PUT method in the adjustments API.

-After applying the changes, Nobl9 automatically recalculates the error budget and updates the reliability burn-down charts to reflect the new adjustment period, ensuring the accuracy of your SLO metrics.
+After applying the changes, Nobl9 automatically recalculates the error budget, ensuring the accuracy of your SLO metrics.

 workflow for updating adjustments